ThaiLes/Time-Scheduler-and-Energy-Monitor/README.md

 The design is based on the ESP-12F WiFi platform and using the Blynk App to manage your schedule and actively monitor your power consumption.
 The hardware is built into a 32mm wide Din Rail Housing that can be easily wired up into your Distribution Board.

 **DIY**
 DIY Partly built up SMD boards or a completed unit is available if your are interested in supporting my project.
-Hell I may even be able to quit my forced retirement!!
 The project is complex, you will need a certain level of skill in Electronics and be familiar with writing code using the Arduino IDE and using Blynk.

 For more details see https://community.blynk.cc/t/time-scheduler-and-power-energy-monitor/52902